sami-bre/assembly_lab/README.md

-## This is assembly for the MIPS32 reduces instruction set (RISC) architecture.
+## This is assembly for the MIPS32 reduced instruction set (RISC) architecture.
 It can be assembled and run on the Mars MIPS simulator.